coderanger/coderanger.net/content/posts/chef-and-vault.md

 interesting to the Hashicorp team to accept upstream though.
 Overall a cool idea but maybe not something to move forward with until Chef and Hashicorp are both at least somewhat on board.

+# Use with Consul Templates

+While much of this proposal has been aimed accessing Vault data from within Chef recipe code, sometimes Consul Templates might be a better solution for the last mile of templating.
+That said, basically all of the same discussion applies there too.
+The main change would be rather than generating a token for each converge with a relatively short (30-60 minute) TTL we would set the TTL a bit longer and write it to disk for Consul Templates to use when connecting to Vault.
+The hard problems remain getting that token and attaching the correct Vault policies to it.